PRAJWALMANNURE/RANDOM-FOREST-USING-R/README.md

 # RANDOM-FOREST-USING-R
-worked on usecases of random forest
+worked on use cases of random forest